CNBC Daily Open: Fed minutes signal September rate cut

 OPEC projects that demand will rise to 116 million barrels per day by 2045, while the IEA predicts a peak at 105.6 million barrels within the next five years.
 OPEC Secretary General Haitham Al Ghais criticized the IEA's report as "dangerous commentary," warning that it could lead to unprecedented energy market volatility, particularly for consumers.

-Amid stretched forecasts and slack EV take-up, Aramco, the Saudi oil giant, bought a 10% stake in engine manufacturer Horse Powertrains, a partnership between France's Renault and China's Geely.
+Amid stretched forecasts and slack EV take-up, it's probably not surprising that Aramco, the Saudi oil giant, bought a 10% stake in engine manufacturer Horse Powertrains, a partnership between France's Renault and China's Geely.
 The joint venture anticipates that half of the vehicles on the road by 2040 will still be powered by combustion engines.

 Saudi Arabia, however, does not want to miss out on EVs, and is also investing in pure electric ventures, such as Lucid Group, which recently received a much-needed $1.5 billion investment.
 Additionally, the country is developing its own EV brand, Ceer, in collaboration with Foxconn.